 Working with - and hopefully, at least sometimes, improving upon - someone else's ideas is not only inevitable, but invaluable.
 Let's do it honestly, and let's commit to celebrating it when it's done well.
 But in case you don't like anything I've just written, please remember: Any resemblance to actual events, locales, or persons, living or dead, is entirely coincidental.

-You can find the original article at: http://www.huffingtonpost.com/jack-woodville-london/writing-your-first-novel-_b_5669907.html?utm_hp_ref=books
+You find the original article at: http://www.huffingtonpost.com/evan-gottlieb/copycat-culture-adapting-_b_6174414.html?utm_hp_ref=books&ir=Books